bagisto/bagisto-docs/src/package-development/system-configuration.md

 - The `depends` attribute ensures that these configuration options are only shown when the return policy feature is actually enabled, creating a cleaner and more intuitive admin interface.

+- Several values may be listed after the colon, separated by commas: `'depends' => 'mode:smtp,api'` shows the field when `mode` is either.
+The value is compared as a string, so core also writes `'depends' => 'prerender_enabled:true'`.

+- A field whose dependency is not met is neither shown nor validated on save, so a `required_if` rule on a dependent field is redundant; plain `required` is enough.

 ## Validations in System Configuration

 In Bagisto, validations are defined in the configuration array for each field under the `validation` key.
 These validations follow Laravel's validation rules, providing robust data integrity for your configuration settings.